Yoryoboy/clickup-sdk/README.md

-# ClickUp SDK for JavaScript
+# ClickUp SDK for TypeScript

-A modular JavaScript SDK for interacting with the ClickUp API, built with ES modules and object-oriented programming principles.
+A modular TypeScript SDK for interacting with the ClickUp API, built with ES modules and object-oriented programming principles.

 ## 🧠 Project Overview